pryv/service-core/components/storage/test/migrations/old.test.js.md

 describe('Versions', function () {
   this.timeout(20000);

-  // older migration tests are skipped; they're kept for reference (e.g. when
-  // writing new tests)

   it.skip('must handle data migration from v0.2.0 to v0.3.0 (skipped, obsolete)', function (done) {
     var versions = getVersions('0.2.0', '0.3.0'),